Anish127/HCAHPS_Dashboard/README.md

 **Key Insights**:

- 1. South Dakota and Nebraska states have the most satisfied patients.
+ 1. Most patient satisfaction rates of 77% were recorded in South Dakota and Nebraska states.
- 2. District of Columbia has the least satisfied patients
+ 2. The District of Columbia recorded the lowest patient satisfaction rates, which were at 15%
- 3. Least Positive Satisfaction rate observed in the year 2023 i.e. 69%
+ 3. Least Positive Satisfaction rate (69%) observed in the year 2023
  4.